oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     5. **FieldDescription:** a non-normative comment

-The layout of a JADN structured type definition is:
+The elements of a type definition are layed out as:

 | **TypeName** | **BaseType** | **TypeOptions** | **TypeDescription** |      |
 | -----------: | -----------: | --------------: | ------------------: | :--- |